magomimmo/modern-cljs/doc/tutorial-14.md

 $ git checkout -b tutorial-14-step-2
 ```

-This `git` command clones the step-1 in the step-2 branch and sets the
+The latest `git` command clones the step-1 in the step-2 branch and sets
-latter as the active branch in preparation of the next work we have to
+the latter as the active branch in preparation of the next work to be
-do.
+done.

 ## Step 2 - Enliving the server-side

-In the Step 1 of this tutorial we prepared the field for introducing
+During the first step of this tutorial we prepared the field for
-[Enlive][11], one of the most famous CLJ libs in the clojurean
+introducing [Enlive][11], one of the most famous CLJ libs in the
-community.
-There are already [few Enlive tutorials available online][12]
+clojurean community.
+There are already
+[few Enlive tutorials available online][12] and I'm not going to add
-and I'm not going to add anything, but the simplest use case which
+anything, but the simplest use case which allows us to implement the
-allows us to implement the server-side only Shopping Calculator in
+server-side only Shopping Calculator in accordance with the progressive
-accordance with the progressive enhancement principle.
+enhancement principle.

 The reasons why I choose Enlive are very well motivated by
 [David Nolen][13] in its [nice tutorial][14] on Enlive: